stcr/subscribe-to-comments-reloaded/src/readme.txt

 7. You can always install the latest development version by taking a look at this [Video](https://youtu.be/uQwkBciyFGY)

 == Frequently Asked Questions ==

-= Where can I give a Donation to support the plugin? = Thank you to your contributions the plugin gets better, please go to this [link](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=XF86X93FDCGYA&lc=US&item_name=Datasoft%20Engineering&item_number=DI%2dSTCR&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted) to give a PayPal donation.

 = Are there any video tutorials? =
 Yeah, I have uploaded a few videos for the following topics: